Graduate program - frequently asked questions

 What will the Assessment Centre involve?

-Applicants who cannot attend the Assessment Centre are not able to be considered further for the 2014 Graduate Trainee program as this is a critical part of the selection process.
+Applicants who cannot attend the Assessment Centre are not able to be considered further for the 2015 Graduate Program as this is a critical part of the selection process.

 The Assessment Centre will run for approximately half a day and consists of a variety of activities and exercises that assess the applicant's competency levels against the selection criteria.

-During the Assessment Centre you will receive information about the Graduate Trainee program, undergo a group exercise, complete a personal interview and meet with a security advisor to discuss your security documentation.
-You will have ample opportunity to ask questions about Australian Customs and Border Protection Service and ascertain if we are the best organistion for you to progress your career.
+During the Assessment Centre you will receive information about the Graduate Program, undergo a group exercise, complete a personal interview and meet with a security advisor to discuss your security documentation.
+You will have ample opportunity to ask questions about ACBPS and ascertain if we are the best organisation for you to progress your career.

 What does the security clearance involve?

-If you are a successful applicant you will be required to undergo an Organisational Suitability Assessment conducted by Customs and Border Protection as well as obtain a Negative Vet 1 Security Clearance which is granted by the AGSVA (Australian Government Security Vetting Agency).
+If you are a successful applicant you will be required to undergo an Organisational Suitability Assessment conducted by ACBPS as well as obtain and maintain a Negative Vet 1 Security Clearance which is granted by the AGSVA (Australian Government Security Vetting Agency).

 What does the medical examination involve?